ahmotameni/Football-prediction/README.md

 - Set Result – add match results
 - Update Scores – recalculate points
 - Export CSV – export all data
+- Whitelist User – approve users to access the bot

+### User Access Control
+The bot implements a whitelisting system where:
+- New users are automatically registered but not whitelisted
+- Only whitelisted users (and admins) can access bot features
+- Admins can whitelist users using `/whitelist @username`
+- Non-whitelisted users see an access restriction message

 ---